16.2 PLACEMENT OF ARMOR ON THE BREAKTHROUGH HEX

 16.4 EXPLOITATION ATTACKS

 16.11 CREATING A BREAKTHROUGH: If ground combat results in the elimination of all the defending ground units in a hex, a breakthrough is created in the attacked hex(es) if the following conditions are met:

 A. The attacking forces involved in the final round of ground combat included at least one fully supplied armor unit, with its mechanized component currently intact, with a CTL of one or more.

 B. Any attacking ground unit survives the final round of ground combat and advances into the defender's hex.
-The advancing ground unit need not be the armor unit required to meet condition 16.11A, but this requirement may not be satisfied by a partisan or an airborne unit dropped on the defender's hex.
+The advancing ground unit need not be the armor unit required to meet condition 16.11A, but this requirement may not be satisfied by an airborne unit dropped on the defender's hex.

 16.12 A single attack against more than one defending hex may create two or more breakthrough hexes.

 16.13 Breakthroughs are created only as a result of attacks during the regular combat phase.
 Breakthroughs may not be created during overruns or by exploitation attacks.
 Breakthroughs and exploitation may be prohibited due to certain weather effects (34.2), supply problems (30.522B), or army oil effects (33.61C).

 16.14 BREAKTHROUGHS AGAINST UNDEFENDED HEXES: Break-through and exploitation may occur without a defending ground unit being eliminated from the breakthrough hex only as a result of a seaborne invasion of a hex by more than one armor unit.
 One armor unit is required to “attack” and occupy the undefended hex to create a breakthrough.
 Armor units held in reserve during the invasion may then exploit from the breakthrough hex.
 This procedure is permitted even if the invasion hex was under friendly control, and even if enemy units were adjacent to the hex.
 Breakthroughs against undefended hexes are otherwise prohibited.